PretzelCA/go-cmk/README.md

 CMK is a Node.JS service that can interact with CSGO Gamestate Integration (the thing eSports events use for big displays).
 The service also exposes a Socket.IO client for web browsers, which will play the actual clips.

-Only one module can be loaded at a time, but it can wire up as much custom stuff as needed. `crimsonharvest` contains a subset of the great Crimson Harvest kit, as an example.
+Only one module can be loaded at a time, but it can wire up as much custom stuff as needed. `crimsonassault` contains a subset of the great Crimson Assault kit, as an example.

 ## How to install